FAQs

 My Hub cocurricular experience has a course number and I have to register for it--will I receive a grade?

 Hub Cocurriculars are 0-credit, ungraded experiences that will appear on your transcript.
-If you successfully complete the required activities and assignments for your Hub cocurricular experience, you will earn the Hub unit associated with that experience and receive a “P” on the transcript.
+If you successfully complete the required activities and assignments for your Hub cocurricular experience, you will earn the Hub requirement associated with that experience and receive a “P” on the transcript.

 If you choose not to complete the experience, you can drop it or withdraw from it, depending on where we are in the academic calendar for the semester.